 There other practices I teach that go deeper and move from Breath Awareness.
 You can learn to cope with the intensity of labor!
 Even when labor takes a shift and interventions become necessary, these practices can help you embrace challenges and possible changes to your ideal birth and move through your birth in an empowered, connected, beautiful way.

-I teach Childbirth Classes and Pain Coping Workshops that are great to complement a childbirth class you may be taking through the hospital or another childbirth method.
+I teach online Childbirth Classes and live Pain Coping Workshops.
 The workshops are also great as refresher birth courses for seasoned parents.

 Believe in yourself and your ability to learn to cope with the intensity and pain of labor!